Anomia-s/CDN-Hater/README.md

 A simple but effective Discord bot that changes media with cdn url's for discord.

-When you copy the link of an image or a video, discord will copy it to their `media.discord.net` domain, but this domain does not load videos or images properly.
-This bot replaces the domains with `cdn.discord.com` for it to work properly.
+Sometimes, Discord will use their media.discord.net domain, which is used to display contents such as images, docs, and videos through discord.
+Only issue is that when it comes to videos, these won't work.
+This bot all media.discord.net domains with cdn.discord.com (Which always work and shares same data).

 Idea from a discord server for saucing mangas and memes, most of the times they have to ask the users to change their links.